Target an Industry

 - If applicable, how do your academic interests relate to this opportunity?

-Demonstrate Financial Need: Please write a brief statement (250 words max) that describes financial need and how the fellowship would be used to facilitate your ability to do the Summer/Fall 2020 internship job experience.
+Financial Impact Statement: Please write a brief statement (250 words max) which describes financial need and how fellowship would be used to facilitate your ability to do the Summer/Fall internship job experience.
 Please address:

-- If applicable, describe how this funding could alleviate other academic positions/jobs
+- If applicable, describe how this funding could alleviates other academic positions/jobs.

 - If applicable, explain any additional funding you may be receiving for this internship/job